Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 Treatment of acute anemia

-Very often, in cases of post-hemorrhagic anemia, "delay is like death."
-If medical assistance is not provided in a timely manner for acute blood loss, then the result will be disastrous.
-When a person quickly loses more than a quarter of their blood volume, it can be fatal.
+Very often in cases with posthemorrhagic anemia, “delay is like death.”
+If not provided in a timely manner health care about acute blood loss, then the result will be disastrous.
+When a person quickly loses more than a quarter of their blood volume, death can occur.

-Surgical intervention is immediately performed on the site of the damaged organ or body part in order to stop bleeding.
+Immediately carried out surgery at the site of a damaged organ or part of the body to stop bleeding.

-Initially, the lost blood volume is replenished.
-This is done only if the blood loss is more than 10%.
-If the blood flow rate was no more than 20%, then a small correction with the use of blood substitutes is required:
+Initially, the lost blood volume is replaced.
+This is done only if blood loss is more than 10%.
+If blood consumption is no more than 20%, then a small correction is required using blood substitutes:

 • Ringer's solution;